-This Eggplant Dip is made with tahini and is undeniably smokey and silky-smooth.
+This roasted eggplant dip is made with tahini and is undeniably smoky and silky-smooth.
 Serve it with crunchy veggies or hearty bread as an appetizer for any Mediterranean meal.

 If you’re looking for a healthy and tasty appetizer to serve at your party, game-day event, or family gathering, consider making this Eggplant Dip.
-Like hummus in taste and texture, this Roasted Eggplant Dip offers a sweet and slightly smoky flavor thanks to the roasted eggplant and fresh-tasting ingredients.
+Like hummus in both taste and texture, this Roasted Eggplant Dip offers a sweet, slightly smoky flavor thanks to roasted eggplant and fresh-tasting ingredients.
 Plus, it’s plant-based and easy to make at home, making it a delicious snack.

 What’s in Roasted Eggplant Dip?

-Garlic — one could roast the garlic with the eggplant, but I felt a little bit lazy and threw it in raw.
+- Garlic: One could roast it with the eggplant, but I felt a little lazy and threw it in raw.

-Olive oil — will coat the eggplant right before roasting.
+- Olive oil: It will coat the eggplant right before roasting.

-Smoked paprika — will add another layer of deep smokiness without the flame.
+- Smoked paprika: It will add another layer of deep smokiness without the flame.

-Pure maple syrup — balances out that tang.
+- Pure maple syrup: Balances out the tang.

 Do you want to know something exciting?
 I effortlessly tossed all the ingredients into the food processor and made this fantastic dip.
 Yeah, it was so easy.

-There are so many ways to dress this dip up.
+There are so many ways to dress up this dip.
 After dolloping and smearing a generous portion onto your serving dish, sprinkle on salty feta cheese, pomegranate seeds, and fresh parsley.
-So YUMMY!
+So yummy!

 Ingredients and Estimated Cost: